excecutors/airflow-project/README.md

 # Airflow Homework: People-Company ETL Pipeline

 This project demonstrates an **end-to-end ETL pipeline orchestrated with Apache Airflow**, built as part of the IDS 706 Data Engineering coursework.
-The pipeline automatically **ingests, transforms, merges, and analyzes** two related datasets — companies and employees — while showcasing **parallel task execution**, **PostgreSQL integration**, and **automated cleanup** within a containerized Airflow environment.
+The pipeline automatically **ingests, transforms, merges, and analyzes** two related datasets (companies and employees) while showcasing **parallel task execution**, **PostgreSQL integration**, and **automated cleanup** within a containerized Airflow environment.

 ---